 Why a new partner is admitted?
 A new partner may be admitted when the firm needs a.
 Additional Capital b.
 Managerial Help c.
 Both How can a new partner be admitted?
 Unless it is otherwise provided in the partnership deed a new partner can be admitted only when the existing partners unanimously agree for it.
 Two main Rights ac- quired by a newly admit- ted partner Right to share the assets of the partnership firm.
 Right to share the profits of the partnership firm and Right to participate in the business activity What does a new part- ner bring to acquire the rights?
 To acquire share in the assets and profits of the firm, the partner brings 1.
 An agreed amount of Capital either in Cash or kind and / or some technical skill 2.
-Additional amount known as premium of Goodwill Why is new partner required to bring pre- mium?
+Additional amount known as premium For Goodwill Why is new partner required to bring pre- mium?
 This is due to compensate the existing partners for loss of their Share in the Super Profits of the firm.
-When a person pays for Goodwill, he pays for sacrifice of the profits by old partner New profit sharing ratio and sacrific- ing ratio The ratio in which all partners, including new partner will share future profits losses of the firm is known as new profit sharing ratio.
+When a person pays for Goodwill, he pays for sacrifice of the profits by old partner New profit sharing ratio and sacrific- ing ratio The ratio in which all partners, including new partner will share future profits/losses of the firm is known as new profit sharing ratio.
 Sacrificing ratio is the ratio in which old or existing partners forego their share of profit in favour of the new partner.

-New Profit Sharing Ratio and Sacrificing Ratio When share of new partner is given but sacrifice made by old partners is not given ner's share from 1 When share of new partner is given and new share of old partner is given ners' share from 1 When new partner acquires his share from old partners' equally or in particu- lar ratio. made in favour of new When existing part- ner retains his origi- nal share on admis- sion of a partner ners' share and share of
+New Profit Sharing Ratio and Sacrificing Ratio When share of new partner is given but sacrifice made by old partners is not given (i) Deduct the new partner's share from 1 (ii) Divide the remaining share among old partner in old profit sharing ratio.
+Sacrificing Ratio is same as that of Old Profit Sharing Ratio.
+When share of new partner is given and new share of old partner is given (i) Deduct the new partners' share from 1 (ii) Divide the remaining share among old partner in new profit sharing ratio.
+Sacrificing share = Old share - New share When new partner acquires his share from old partners' equally or in particu- lar ratio. (i) Deduct the sacrifice made in favour of new partner from the old share of old partner (ii) Share surrendered by old partners is added to calculate new partner share.
+When existing part- ner retains his origi- nal share on admis- sion of a partner (i) Deduct the new partners' share and share of existing partner (who retains his old share) from 1 (ii) Divide the remaining share among old partner in profit sharing ratio.